jaldridg/EvolutionSimulator/README.md

 - Reproduction
     - Maturity point created when creatures may reproduce

-0.3.0: Interface
+0.1.2: Basic interface
 - Camera
     - Can be panned and zoomed in
     - Follows selected creatures
 - Creature selection
-    - Shows health and food (for now)
+    - Shows health and food bars (for now)

+0.2.0: Interface + complex creature biologies
+- Biology overhaul
+    - Energy changes
+        - Energy is budgeted judiciously between base living cost, movement, and growth
+- UI